Playing Tennis like "Deep Blue" Part 3: The Djokovic Effect

 Some points barely change your probability of winning.
 Others spike upward into steep peaks that can make all the difference.

-For instance, winning or losing the point at 1–1, 40–30 will shift your win probability by 7%, whereas winning or losing the point at 5–5, 30–40 will shift your win probability by 39%.
+Whereas winning or losing the point on your serve at 5–5, 30–40 will shift your win probability by 39%.

 The Point Value Model: A Quick Refresher